Your wondering if goats might be a good addition. Everything you need to know (and some you don’t) about getting started with homestead goats.

-If you are starting with kids, or baby goats, you are in for a treat.
-Yes kids have a ton, and I do mean a ton of energy.
-Naturally curious and full of energy is super cute and fun but also a little mischievous.
+If you are starting with kids or baby goats, you are in for a treat.
+Yes, kids have a ton, and I do mean a ton of energy.
+Naturally curious and full of energy, super cute and fun but also a little mischievous.
 So be warned the first year to maybe two years goats can tend to be a handful.
 The good news, they do eventually calm down.

 Now, no one accuses me of ruling with an iron fist around the homestead, no around here the animals are fairly spoiled.
 However I have learned, if you value trees, gardens, flowers or shrubs then goats need a set of boundaries.
 A pasture, run or pen does great.
 Since they are creatures of habit it best to start them off where you want them to be.

 Since of course you are being wise and giving them a pen or fenced off area to be in.
 Make sure you are using a sheep or goat (or possibly even smaller hole) fencing.
-Goats are, by the way, notorious for be little escape artists.
-You may think you have everything as tight as possible and little houdini, will have found a way out.
+Goats are, by the way, notorious for being little escape artists.
+You may think you have everything as tight as possible and little Houdini will have found a way out.

 Past the bottle phase feeding goats is a breeze.
-Yes goats have the list of things they can’t eat, but not to worry they wont tend to eat what they can’t unless that is the only option.
-Goats are great foragers, certain weeds, flowers ,grasses and brush material they will actively seek, but they also aren’t super picky.
+Yes, goats have the list of things they can’t eat, but not to worry they don’t tend to eat what they can’t unless that is the only option.
+Goats are great foragers, certain weeds, flowers, grasses and brush material they will actively seek, but they also aren’t super picky.
 Garden waste or kitchen scraps like veggie peels or carrot tops are absolute favorites for most goats.
 Produce gone bad?
 Toss it to the goats!

 In the winter goats can do well on alfalfa, prairie grass or a mixture of the two.
 Check your area for selenium levels, as this is very important for breeding goats.
 If your area is low on selenium you will want to find a supplement with selenium in it.
 Mineral blocks are a simple solution for this.

 Depending on where you live goats may not need a whole lot in the way of housing.
 In many cases a small shelter to stay dry in.
-Pallet houses, IBC totes and small sheds all make great shelters.
+Pallet houses, IBC totes, and small sheds or goat barns all make great shelters.
 If you live in an extremely cold climate you may want to research in your area what goat owners do for shelter and housing.

 Other things to consider

-Since you are just getting starting with goats you have some time but there are other things you may want to consider.
+Since you are now delving into the world of raising goats you have some time but there are other things you may want to consider.

 - if you are breeding how do you feel about disbudding?
 (Preventing horns from growing) This is something that has to be done in the first few days of life.